Share docs with tracking you control. Open source DocSend alternatives for secure document sharing, viewer analytics, and access management.

 Digital Signiture · File Storage

-Open-source document sharing with analytics and custom domains
+Open-source DocSend alternative with page-level analytics and custom domains

 Digital Signiture